 The merged Mikado combined transcriptome was annotated using eggNOG and an Orthofinder comparison to Drosophila.
+The MAKER genome annotation was also annotated using eggNOG and OrthoFinder.
 See Supplementary Methods for additional information about functional annotation.

 ATAC-Seq Data

 We performed conventional ATAC-Seq as per Buenrostro et al. 2013 for stages S13-S22.
 Data were used for benchmarking in comparison to Omni-ATAC data, but were not used for downstream analyses.